Geometric rigidity of simple modules for algebraic groups: Proof of Theorem 1

-\begin{cor} Suppose $V$ is a simple $J$-module.
+\begin{cor} Suppose that $V$ is a simple $J$-module.
 Then the restriction of $V$ to $H_i$ decomposes as a direct sum of copies of a single simple module $W_i$ for $i=1,2$.
 Denote by the respective division rings.
 Then if $K$, $K_1$, $K_2$ are the respective minimal fields of definition of their geometric Jacobson radicals (or equivalently, the geometric Jacobson radicals of the centres $Z(D)$, $Z(D_1)$ and $Z(D_2)$), then $K$ is the compositum of $K_1$ and $K_2$. \end{cor}

-By \cref{eq:tensorhom} and the earlier remarks in this section, $\End_{G_E}(M_E)\cong \End_{R_E}(M_E)\cong D_E$ and the lattice of $G_E$-submodules of $M_E$ is the same as the lattice of $R_E$-submodules, thus isomorphic to that of $D_E$ as a left $D_E$-module, and hence to that of $Z_E$ as a $Z_E$-module.
 From all of this, we get \begin{cor} Let $M$ be a simple $G$-module, and $E/k$ an extension of fields.
 The $G_E$-module $M_E$ is rigid if and only if the commutative algebra $Z_E$ is rigid (as a module for itself). \end{cor}